maubanel/GMS2-Platformer/audio/README.md

 ##### `Step 16.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 Now lets add a [health damage sound](https://freesound.org/people/Mrthenoronha/sounds/399904/).
 Download the prior link or find your own sfx.
-Make sure it is a single footstep.
-No create a new **Sound** asset and link the sound.
+Make sure it is a single hit sound.
+Now create a new **Sound** asset and link the sound.
 Call it `snd_hit`.

 ![add damage sound to game](images/sndHurt.png)